Marriages & family forms: opposite

 today.
 Essentially all are one of the four following types:

-Living together arrangements of heterosexual and homosexual
+Living together arrangements of opposite-sex and same-sex

 couples: These are common-law, informal co-habiting arrangements,